contao/docs/docs/dev/reference/widgets/file-tree.md

 description: Render a file picker
 ---

-This widget renders a file picker allowing choosing one or more files from the file system.
+This widget renders a file picker allowing to choose one or more files from the file system.

 The file tree widget in the contao download element: